![]() Download Brochure |

 Landmannalaugar, Iceland: To reach the most photogenic locations in this spectacular national park you need to walk along a well-used trail, with your camera, for about 3 hours (return) at slow pace with plenty of photographic stops on route (it would otherwise only be an hour or so), and much of it is quite flat, save an initial unavoidable slope, and some other optional ones.
 If you don't think this is possible for you, don't worry, as there are plenty of other photographic opportunities close by that can entertain you while others walk.
 You're also welcome to walk as far as you're comfortable with, then either wait around or start to head back on your own - no pressure.

-In Greenland, you’ll need to be confident getting on and off the various charter boats that we use, and this can sometimes involve big steps to get from the boat to the wharf.
-However, there are numerous guides on hand to assist if needed and we are happy to help.
+In Greenland, you'll need to be confident getting on and off the various charter boats that we use, and this can sometimes involves a big step to get from the boat to the wharf.
+However, there are numerous guides on hand to assist who do this all the time, and it shouldn't be a problem so long as you're vaguely mobile.

 When we vist the remote Ilimanaq village in Greenland, you'll need to be capable of carrying both your own camera bag and your small overnight duffle bag off the boat and up a steep series of stairs and path to your accommodation yourself.